T4shf33n/Undecimus/README.md

 * Wait at least one minute on the jailbreak screen

 ## Source code
-* This project is completely open source and it will be kept like it in the future
+* This project is completely open source and will be kept like it in the future
 * Any kind of contribution is cordially welcome

 ## Video tutorial